Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rhodes has 35 active public transport stops, offering a mix of train and bus services.
-These stops are served by 14 different routes, collectively facilitating 8,527 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 123 meters from the nearest stop.
+Rhodes has 34 operational public transport stops offering a mix of train and bus services.
+These stops are served by 14 different routes, facilitating 8,527 weekly passenger trips in total.
+Transport accessibility is rated highly, with residents typically residing 123 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport at 56%, followed by trains at 28% and walking at 6%.
+On average, there are 0.4 vehicles per dwelling, lower than the regional average.

-Service frequency averages 1,218 trips per day across all routes, resulting in approximately 243 weekly trips per individual stop.
+According to the 2021 Census, 57.8% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 1,218 trips per day across all routes, equating to approximately 250 weekly trips per stop.

 Frequently Asked Questions - Transport